charanrajt/stock_analysis/README.md

-This repository consists of python codes to generate few techincal and fundamental indicators.
+This repository consists of python codes to generate few techincal and fundamental indicators of a stock lsted in US market.

 #Usage
 ```
 $ python stock_summary.py